kahz12/Grimore-MD/README.md

 ### Cognition
 - **Auto-tagging & summaries** — `qwen2.5:3b` by default; tags are normalised (accents stripped, lowercased, hyphenated) and reconciled against your controlled vocabulary.
+- **Hierarchical categorisation** — each note is routed to one node of your category tree (`Historia` · `Ciencia` · `Tecnología` · `Matemáticas` · `Arte` by default, fully customisable).
+The LLM picks from the live menu; unknown paths are rejected.
 - **Chunked embeddings** — notes are split into overlapping chunks (1 500 char / 150 overlap) so retrieval works at paragraph granularity.
 - **Embedding cache** — vectors are keyed by `sha256(model || chunk)`, so swapping embedding models invalidates cleanly without re-embedding identical text.
 - **Circuit breaker** — five consecutive LLM failures open a 120 s cooldown instead of thrashing Ollama.

 ### Memory
 - **SQLite + WAL** — concurrent reads (CLI) while the daemon writes; indexed on `note_id` for fast joins.
+- **FTS5 full-text index** — chunk text is mirrored into a BM25-ranked index via triggers (external-content mode, so zero storage overhead) for the hybrid retriever.
 - **Tag persistence** — associations live in `note_tags`; `grimoire tags` shows a frequency table.
+- **Category persistence** — `notes.category` stores the canonical tree path; `grimoire category list` shows per-branch counts.
 - **Stale-note pruning** — `grimoire prune` drops DB rows for notes that no longer exist on disk, cascading to tags and embeddings.

 ### Synthesis